nealcaren/crisis-and-opportunity-books/books/flight/flight.md

 # Copyright {.copyright epub:type=copyright-page}

 Walter White’s *Home to Harlem* was first published in 1926 by Alfred K. Knopf, Inc. On January 1, 2022, the book entered the public domain, allowing it to be freely reproduced and disseminated.
-This version was transcribed by Neal Caren based on a reprint available on the [HathiTrust](https://catalog.hathitrust.org/Record/001188326).
+This version is based on a reprint available on the [HathiTrust](https://catalog.hathitrust.org/Record/001188326).

+Cover image is from William E. Scott's *Rainy Night, Etaples,* 1912 (oil on canvas).